oz/cyprio.net/wtf/2014-03-21-a-simple-vpn-tunnel-with-freebsd.md

 ---
-title: A simple VPN tunnel with FreeBSD
+title: "A simple VPN tunnel with FreeBSD"
 ---

 I live in Mexico, but work for a [french tech company][af83].
 As I spend most